Skip to content

 What turkey camp is all about

-19 Responses to “NWTF Juniors Turkey Hunting Camp”
+19 thoughts on “NWTF Juniors Turkey Hunting Camp”

 Wow.
 Turkey Hunting is a difficult sport here in the Upper Midwest.
 The regulation notes here claim that only 2O percent of hunters are successful and the turkey population drops off as one travels north.
 Were there any 20 gauges or other small bore guns?